patrickbucher/sicp/diary.md

 tail-calls.
 Calling it for one million iterations takes roughly one to two seconds, whereas the original recursive approach fails due to a stack overflow.

+I started with exercise 1.38, where I struggled with off-by-one errors for the beginning.
+I thought I figured it out, but the result converges around 2.5, not around 2.718, as it should.
+I need to figure that one out…

 # 2022-08-29 (Mo)

 I worked on exercise 1.37, which wasn't that hard, after all.
 I only managed to